lianmark/offense-defense-tools/README.md

 ---

 ## ⚠️ Ethics & Safety
-Everything here is **for educational purposes only**.
+Everything in this repository is provided for educational and research purposes only.
-Do not use offensive tools outside isolated labs/VMs.
-Look for tags like **⚠️ VERIFY THIS IN LAB** — they mean serious caution.
+Do not use any code, scripts, or tools from this project to harm, damage or disrupt real systems or networks.
+All experiments should be run only in isolated lab environments or virtual machines.
+The author takes no responsibility for misuse of the content provided here.

 ---